Boardwalk

 Campus Safety

-• Plan the safest route to your destination; choose well-lighted, busy pathways and streets.
+• Plan the safest route to your destination; choose well-lit, busy pathways and streets.

 • Share your class schedule with your parents and trusted friends and give them your telephone numbers.

-• At night, stick to well-lighted areas whenever possible and avoid alleyways or “short cuts” through isolated areas.
+• At night, stick to well-lit areas whenever possible and avoid alleyways or “short cuts” through isolated areas.

 • Travel in groups and avoid going out alone at night.